-The Jaap Bakema Study Centre organizes an International PhD Workshop together with the Faculty of Architecture and the Built Environment of the Delft University of Technology.
-The subject of the workshop will be 'Architecture and Democracy', which is also the focus of the newly launched PhD-programme of the Jaap Bakema Study Centre.
+The Jaap Bakema Study Centre is organizing the Architecture and Democracy International PhD Colloquium together with Delft University of Technology’s Faculty of Architecture and the Built Environment.
+The subject of the colloquium is also the focus of the Jaap Bakema Study Centre’s newly launched PhD programme.